How Does SNMP Work And How to Configure It?

 When NMS sends a Get/GetNext/GetBulk/Set request packet to the agent, the agent authenticates the SNMP version and community name first.
 Then the agent sends the corresponding value as a response packet to the NMS when the authentication is successful.
 If the agent fails to obtain the corresponding value, it returns an error message to the NMS.
 Note that, the GetBulk operation is equal to consecutive GetNext operations.
 Users can set the numbers of GetNext operations that are included in one GetBulk operation, without the need for repeated GetNext operations.

 SNMP uses a central computer with SNMP software installed to manage network switches.
-Nowadays, most network switches on the market, no matter they are Gigabit switch or 40G switch, all support SNMP that provides a unified and easy way to manage those switches.
+SNMP configuration is not that complicated as most network switches on the market nowadays, be they Gigabit switch or 40G switch, all support SNMP that provides a unified and easy way to manage those switches.
 Take SNMPv2c configuration as an example, the process includes:

 A) Configure IP address on the computer and the managed switches.